Wednesday, December 20, 2017

 Nihil volitum, nisi praecognitum

-An old scholastic aphorism states that nihil volitum, nisi praecognitum, which in plain English means “you cannot desire what you don't know".
-That is, of course, quite a platitude but it goes a long to explain certain attitudes.
+An old scholastic aphorism states that nihil volitum, nisi praecognitum, which in plain English means "nothing is willed unless it is first known", in other words, you cannot desire that which you don't know.
+This is, of course, quite a truism, but it goes a long way to explain certain attitudes.

-Say what you will about the video below these lines.
-I believe it doesn’t set out to be representative of current reality in the United Kingdom.
-After all, only 13% of British surgeons are women and there is only one female pilot in the Royal Air Force (the one in the video).
-So it is perfectly understandable that the kids should have drawn men having those jobs.
-For the same reason they would have probably depicted men had they been asked to draw a murderer.
-Statistics show that the overwhelming majority of murders are committed by men.
-So far, so good, right?
+Whatever your opinion about the video below, I believe it doesn’t aim to be representative of the current reality in the United Kingdom.
+As of this writing, only 13% of British surgeons are women and there is only one female pilot in the Royal Air Force (the one in the video).
+So, it is perfectly understandable that the kids in that classroom should have drawn men having those jobs.
+For the same reason, they would have probably depicted men had they been asked to draw a murderer.
+After all, statistics show that the overwhelming majority of murders are committed by men.
+That said, I suspect that the campaign was simply trying to provide little girls with role models because those little girls may actually consider the possibility of aspiring to have those jobs only if they realize that getting them is actually feasible.
+In the meantime, little boys should become aware that you girls can also pursue those careers.
+In short, the message of the video is: IT IS POSSIBLE, which may be interpreted as an echo of Obama's famous YES, WE CAN.

-So let’s now turn to the English language.
+So, let’s now turn to the English language.
 Is it sexist?
 Of course it is.
 Kinda, sorta...
 Don't roll your eyes.
 Most languages are sexist.
-But why?
+Why?
 Well, the answer is pretty straightforward, isn't it?
-Languages are sexist because their speakers are sexist.
+Languages are sexist because their speakers are (or were) sexist.
 Simple as that.
-In other words: the problem lies in the users not in their mother tongue.
-Words such as butcher and taxi driver are not marked for gender but the sad truth is that, by and large, they are "socially marked".
-Whenever we hear them we often think of men.
-Something analogous happens when we hear the word nurse.
-It is also gender-neutral and yet (because in the minds of millions of speakers it conjures up the picture of a woman) many English speakers feel the need to use the job title male nurse when they refer to men.
-Male nurse.
-And I personally take issue with that.
-In my book, I'm sorry, male nurse is just ridiculous.
-The term nurse is already gender-neutral.
-The "male" part is completely unnecessary.
-The good news is that neutral words abound in the English language.
-Just consider nouns like painter, astronaut, secretary, teacher, architect, surgeon, scientist...
-So the future is quite bright for that area of gender equality.
-Isn't it great?
+In other words: the problem lies with the users.
+Words such as butcher and taxi driver are not marked for gender, but (and this I find uncontroversial) they tend to be "socially marked".
+Whenever we hear the word butcher we often think of a man.
+Something analogous happens when we hear the word nurse, which is also a gender-neutral noun even if it usually conjures up the picture of a woman.
+In fact, that is why many English speakers feel the need to use the job title male nurse when they refer to men in the nursing profession.
+Think about it: male nurse.
+Seriously?
+I personally take issue with that.
+The way I see it, male nurse is simply ridiculous.
+Like I just said, he term nurse is already gender-neutral.
+The "male" part is, therefore, completely unnecessary.

 Still, some changes are definitely necessary.
-In my opinion, obviously sexist words such as mankindmanpower or expressions like the man in the street should be avoided at all costs.
-We have perfectly apt alternatives like humankindhuman resources and the average person.
-When it comes to certain job-related vocabulary, controversy still exists.
+In my opinion, "obviously" sexist words such as mankindmanpower or expressions like the man in the street should be avoided because we have perfectly apt alternatives like humankindhuman resources and the average person.
+Funnily enough, when it comes to job-related vocabulary, controversy still exists in English.
 Some actresses, for example, are now partial to the gender-neutral term actor.
-One is led to assume that they feel there is something wrong with the word actress.
-It's that choice just a fad or is it here to stay?
+Thus, the Academy Awards give a prize to the "best actress in a leading role", but the organizers of the Golden Globes favor a different description: "best female actor".
+One is led to assume that some people feel there is something wrong with the word actress.
+Is that lexical choice just a fad or is it here to stay?
 As is usually the case, only time will tell.